'Empress of India'

 peppery flavor and make an interesting addition to garden salads.

-Annual or tender perennial.
+An annual, or tender perennial in some warm locations.
 Each packet contains two grams, which is approximately 14 to 16 seeds.